RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Note that all of the pods we have so far are part of the Kubernetes system itself, so they run in a namespace called `kube-system`.
 We'll run our test pods in the `default` namespace.
 The `-A` switch shows pods in all namespaces.

-These are the pods we have so far:
+These are the pods we have so far (you lab system will have different random/ip suffixes on some of the names):

 - cilium-5gp4t - the Cilium CNI plugin on our one and only node
 - cilium-operator-6d86df4fc8-g2z66 - the cilium controller providing control plane functions for cilium